 - Add napa cabbage, fish sauce, and water then cook for 2 minutes

-- Make sure liquid have evaporated and put the filling in a bowl then set aside
+- Make sure liquid has evaporated and put the filling in a bowl then set aside

 - Mix flour and cornstarch in a bowl with cream